odersky/sips/drafts/inlinemacros.md

 The implementation is responsible for instantiating a `scala.meta.macros.Context` necessary for macro bodies to evaluate and for converting between its internal representation for program elements and representations defined in `scala.meta`, such as `scala.meta.Term` and `scala.meta.Type`.

-After the expansion is complete, the result of the expansion is forcibly upcast to the type of the original expression.
-This mechanism works exactly the same as the mechanism of blackbox macro expansion in Scala 2.10+.